MayflowerAR.gov

 7.32.01 Unlawful to burn.
 It shall be unlawful for any person to burn, or cause to be burned, trash, refuse, food waste, animal substance or parts thereof, tires, shingles, manufactured materials, combustibles, any chemical substance which is a hazardous chemical or hazardous substance that would create a hazardous or offensive condition in any residential area within the city limits of the city of Mayflower, Arkansas, or in any public right-of-way.

-During periods of time in which Faulkner County institutes a burn ban for the entire county, the city of Mayflower prohibits any burning for the duration of the burn ban.
 It shall be unlawful for any person within the city limits, in any way, to intentionally, knowingly or carelessly burn or cause to be burned any combustibles which causes noxious smoke, or toxic smoke.
 Such release of smoke is hereby declared a nuisance and is hereby prohibited.

 7.32.02 Exceptions.
 The burning of leaves, yard trimmings, and other natural yard refuse is allowed, unless there is a burn ban in effect.
-Persons desiring and needing to burn yard refuse, leaves, and grass clippings within the city limits of the city of Mayflower should first contact the police/fire dispatcher by phone, or in person, and so notify the city that such burning is going to take place.
+Persons desiring and needing to burn yard refuse, leaves, and grass clippings within the city limits of the city of Mayflower should first contact the Fire Department by phone, or in person, and so notify that such burning is going to take place.
 Such notification will specify who will be doing the burning, where the burning is going to take place, and on what date and time.
-This information is necessary for the public purpose to avoid having the Mayflower Volunteer Fire Department being alarmed and assembled to fight an unknown fire.
+This information is necessary for the public purpose to avoid having the Fire Department unnecessarily dispatched to a lawful fire.
 In addition, should the burning get out of control the Fire Department will know in advance that a bum was planned and who is responsible.
-Commercial brush burning may be allowed after consulting with the Mayor’s office.
-To ensure the safety of property, burning should take place no closer than twenty (20) feet from the nearest building.
-Burning may be conducted for the purposes of outdoor cooking in a device designated and constructed for such purpose in compliance with the burning requirements of this ordinance.
-(Ord.
-No. 2003-4, Sec.
-2.)

 7.32.03 Monitoring.
 All persons causing lawful fires to be started as heretofore provided shall be responsible for monitoring the same and at all times shall have materials sufficiently capable of extinguishing the same to prevent the fire’s escape.
 (Ord.
 No. 2003-4, Sec.
 3.)